ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Patches critical bugs for RoR2 1.0.
 Fixes item models not being setup properly and Milky Chrysalis not working with Beating Embryo.
 - Temporarily removed code for Blast Shower's Beating Embryo patch, as it needs to be rewritten entirely.

-**4.2.3**

-- Main plugin now uses AutoItemConfig for global configs.
-Note that **these config entries will reset to defaults once after updating ClassicItems** (names/categories have changed).
-- Moved some Captain's Brooch code (nodegraph cleanup) into TILER2.
-- (From TILER2 update to v1.4.0) Fixed some items applying incorrect types of damage bonus.